Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Hardware Experiments

 \subsection{Experiment Results and Discussion}

 In the experiments, the polytope computation and the optimization problem are solved by the same tools as in Section~\ref{sec: simulations}.
-The positioning of both EV and SV was performed by the Qualisys motion-capture system \cite{qualisys}, and the control inputs of the vehicles were computed on a laptop running Ubuntu 20.04 LTS operating system.
+The positioning of both EV and SV was performed by the Qualisys motion-capture system \cite{qualisys}.
+The estimation uncertainties of elements in the information set~\eqref{eq_update_information} arose from the state-measurement uncertainties of the SV.
+However, these measurement uncertainties were minor as a result of the high accuracy of the positioning system.
+The control inputs of the vehicles were computed on a laptop running Ubuntu 20.04 LTS operating system.
 The communications were established by the Robot Operating System (ROS Noetic).
 The reference paths of the EV and SV were followed by a pure-pursuit controller \cite{coulter1992implementation}, and the reference velocities were followed by the embedded velocity-tracking controllers of the hamster platform and the cascar platform, respectively.
 The initial states and reference velocities of the EV and SV in each scenario are collected in Table~\ref{Table_spe_exp_parameters robotic}.
 The reference velocity for the hamster platform is designed following the specifications detailed in \cite{berntorp2020positive} and \cite{berntorp2019motion}.
+In the experiments, the SV was designed to execute non-smooth trajectories by oscillating the front wheels to increase motion uncertainties for the EV.
+The set $\hat{\mathbb{U}}_t^s$ was learned by estimating the accelerations of the SV in the ground coordinate system, and this does not require oscillation of the SV input.

 In the encounter scenario, the EV and SV will intersect twice.
 The trajectories of both vehicles during these encounters are depicted in Fig.~\ref{fig: EXP1_Encounter_Path}.
 Fig.~\ref{fig: Set_with_time_encounter}(a) visualizes the learned control set $\hat{\mathbb{U}}_t^s$ of the SV over time, and Fig.~\ref{fig: Set_with_time_encounter}(b) presents the velocity of the SV in the ground coordinate system.
 Following Fig.~\ref{fig: Set_with_time_encounter}(a), Fig.~\ref{fig: EXP_Encounter_Key_Moments_Occ} illustrates how the predicted occupancy of the SV over the prediction horizon, i.e., $\hat{\mathcal{O}}_{i|t}^s$, evolves at the initial moments.
 Leveraging the occupancy $\hat{\mathcal{O}}_{i|t}^s$, the EV plans its reference by solving problem \eqref{eq: general ocp}.
 The occupancy $\hat{\mathcal{O}}_{i|t}^s$, along with the planned reference path of the EV at key moments during the first encounter, are exhibited in Fig.~\ref{fig: EXP_Encounter_Key_Moments}.